 I wish we could step back in time and ask the families, living on the most productive homesteads, to explain why their system worked so well.
 Most would probably be at a loss for words.
 They could not explain that it was the synergy created by a diverse group of living organisms achieving a perfect harmony.
 They just knew that if many different living things were allowed to live together they were happier and healthier than if they were isolated with their own kind.

 Steve and I have work hard to emulate the homesteads of early 20th century America.
 The creatures on our farm live on pasture with plenty of room to roam.
 Geese, ducks, chickens, guineas, hogs and sheep all intermingle.
-We now make our own animal feed from what is nutritious, cheap and locally available.
 Our animals and birds have a show ring shine, peak growth and fertility because they eat food that is made fresh each day from dried fruits, nuts and grains.
 You won’t find any “grain by-products” on our farm.

 We like to share the “old ways” of farming and poultry keeping with the modern world.
 We have had the pleasure to meet many people, these past few years, who have suddenly felt the urge to start raising some of their own food.
 Often it starts with a small garden and a few laying hens.
 Seeing the joy on a child’s face when they hold a chicken, duckling or lamb is one of the many things that make our new lifestyle so worthwhile.